Berlin is the capital of queer. In this page you will find a list of the best gay bars in Berlin and a map to help you out locate them.

 Direct next to Hafen, this place (together with dark room) is a common place for gay tourists to roam around.
 Get into the basement and fulfil your fantasies.

-This is the place where every two months the LGBTQ community meets in the legendary Gimme Moritz parties.
+This is the place where every month the LGBTQ community meets in the legendary Gimme Moritz parties.
 Catch the next event by looking at their Facebook Event Page.
 Killian and his team make sure that you spend an unforgettable night listening to the best music hits.
 The drag shows are worth alone paying the entrance fee, while is also one of the few gay spots in Wedding, 4th coolest neighborhood in the world.
 Enjoy the party!

 A labyrinth-like club with a surprise in every corner, gets more intimate the deeper you go in the labyrinth.
 This is for electronic music lovers and true Berliners.

-One of the few gay bars in Mitte and open everyday, it has very cool parties and attracts a mix crowd.
+One of the few gay bars in Berlin Mitte and open everyday, it has very cool parties and attracts a mix crowd.
 The people behind the bar are the friendliest.